 The game cannot be realistic (without quotation marks), since it is a game after all.
 As a game it has to simplify reality to yield a playable result.
 Some things just cannot be recreated in the game, because of scale issues, because of hardware limitations or simply because the feature is not implemented in the game.

-Shinkansen in Japan Example: In Japan there are several dedicated high speed tracks for Shinkansen trains.
-These trains are known to be the first high speed trains in the world, travelling at 200 kph or more since the early 1960s.
+Example: In Japan there are several dedicated high speed tracks for Shinkansen trains.
+These trains are known to be the first high speed trains in the world, traveling at 200 kph or more since the early 1960s.

 One can see from the various possibly style of gameplay that there is no "right" or "wrong" way to play the game.
 Everything that is described here is only one possible way, one can play in a completely different style and still have lots of fun.